 “The cost to our county and our society is worsened by them losing a job that might pay more and have benefits.”

 He couldn’t think of another recently privatized contract.
-Palm Coast privatized its janitorial services only to end bring the service back in-house.
+Palm Coast privatized its janitorial services only to end it and bring the service back in-house.
 Two years ago the Volusia County School Board privatized its janitorial services in an $11.5 million contract, only to contend with a dramatic drop in quality as teachers, then administrators, complained of dirty classrooms, poorly supplied toilets and dissatisfied faculty.

 “The goal,” Coffey said, “was to outsource this, and we were going to hire a new construction crew to catch up with other projects we’re facing and challenges because we get complaints about the way we’re maintaining buildings and the way we’re upkeeping this or upkeeping that.
 I’m trying to stretch dollars any way we can, so that was the genesis of this.”